Data handling with Pandas![link image 69](/icons/link.svg)

 and grade

-information we can see that this is not the case.
+we can see that this is not the case.

 <class 'pandas.core.frame.DataFrame'>RangeIndex: 6 entries, 0 to 5Data columns (total 3 columns):# Column Non-Null Count Dtype--- ------ -------------- -----0 id 6 non-null int641 raw_grade 6 non-null object2 grade 6 non-null categorydtypes: category(1), int64(1), object(1)memory usage: 334.0+ bytes

-You can see that the grade
+It can be seen that the column grade

-column is of categorical type
+is of categorical type

 dataframe["grade"].cat.categories